 You do not have to undergo a credit check before purchasing prepaid credit cards.
-This is definitely an advantage if your credit score is relatively low and/or if your recent applications for a credit card have been refused.
+This is an advantage if your credit score is relatively low and/or if you have been denied credit on a recent application.

 Prepaid MasterCard or Visa cards are accepted wherever MasterCard or Visa credit cards are accepted, so you can use your prepaid cards to book flights, pay in restaurants, and shop online.

 Whenever you use your preloaded card, you should also benefit from the purchase insurance offered by MasterCard or Visa.
-This means that you should be covered for theft or damage to items bought using your card for a certain period after purchase.
+This means that the card issuer will protect you against theft or damage to items bought using your card for a certain period after purchase.

 A prepaid card can be used instead of a traditional checking account because it is possible to have all your salary paid onto your prepaid card.
 The fees for some prepaid cards may be lower than those charged by banks for some checking accounts.
 Also, prepaid cards are available to everyone, so you can purchase one even if your application for a checking account has been refused.